DPDK/dpdk/doc/guides/prog_guide/rcu_lib.rst

 It is important to make sure that this library keeps the overhead of identifying the end of grace period and subsequent freeing of memory, to a minimum.
-The following explains how grace period and critical section affect this overhead.
+The following paras explain how grace period and critical section affect this overhead.

 The writer has to poll the readers to identify the end of grace period.